FAQs and Support

 - Source of website and other external factors

-How can I enjoy surfing with speeds of up to 337Mbps?
+How can I enjoy surfing with speeds of up to 500Mbps?

-As of July 2014, all Singtel 4G Value Added Service customers have automatically been upgraded to 300Mbps.
-We further upgraded all Singtel 4G Value Added Service customers to 337Mbps in August 2015.
+As of May 2017, all Singtel 4G Value Added Service customers have automatically been upgraded to 500Mbps.

-Where can I enjoy 4G+ and tri-band 4G+ service in Singapore?The first live tri-band 4G+ will be available at Parkway Parade.
+Where can I enjoy tri-band 4G+ service in Singapore?Singtel completed nationwide outdoor deployment of tri-band 4G+ with 256QAM.
 Tri-band 4G+ indoor coverage will be progressively rolled out and cover major shopping malls such as Plaza Singapura, CK Tang, and Funan Digitalife Mall.
-Customers can enjoy street level tri-band 4G+ coverage in Punggol and Sengkang areas.

-What are the handsets that can support speeds up to 300Mbps and tri-band 4G+?
+What are the handsets that can support speeds up to 500Mbps and tri-band 4G+ with 256QAM?

 Do I have to pay for the upgraded speed?